laher/yt/README.md

 All of the hard stuff was done in go-yaml and in go itself.
 Thanks all.

 yt's name is deliberately similar to yq and jq.
 The y is for yaml and the t is for template.

-The name is also a vague nod to `kt` by Felix Geller, whose seat I stole.
+The name is also a vague nod to [kt](https://github.com/fgeller/kt), which was written by a man who gave me his chair.